coax-dev/coax/doc/blogpost.rst

 | H | F | F | G |
 +---+---+---+---+

 We start by defining our q-function.
-In **coax**, this is done by specifying a forward-pass
+In coax, this is done by specifying a forward-pass
 function:

 .. code:: python